(visit here for Part I: Genesis Journals // August 2018)

 live eternal summers dreaming and understanding

-grief is the more constant parable of life.
+grief is the more constant parable in life.

 the treasure of their lost world must be reconciled.